 And now for the big one — and yes, the best: It would take over 16 BILLION pallets of sod (16,256,204,800 to be exact) to cover our Great State of Texas.
 All the other states would turn green with envy!

 Here at The Grass Outlet, we’re here to walk with you through every step of the sod process.
-Take a look around our website or contact our office to get the answers you need.
+Take a look around our website, learn how sod is harvested, or contact our office to get started with your sod delivery.